MohhamedRafi12/compare_integrators/README.md

   1) No method really works well near singularities (not across the singularity)
   2) See BadErrors.png
   3) Methods that oscillate rapidly, or have singularities across the intervals break the code.
 I believe if you function maybe be smooth but if it oscillates so quickly then it would be harder to fit a poly. to the such functions.
+I did cos(100x) and that breaks the convergence.
   4) You could scale your x-values that factor into your oscillators.